Prawirdani/Golang-data-structures/readme.md

 ## Golang Data Structures
-Data structure and algorithm with golang, some of these may not implement in proper way, i make it simpler for the sake of education and easy to understand.
+Data structure and algorithm with golang, for my personal learning, some of these may not implement in proper way, i make it simpler for the sake of education and easy to understand.
 Currently available:
 - Data structures:
 	- Stack